 The Rallye Monte Carlo Historique recreates the original format, and Complete Cleaning's Donald Carslaw entered the 2018 edition from the UK start in Paisley, guided by navigator, John Duke.

 His 1971 Saab 96 V4 has competition history, but had not been used for about ten years.
-Weeks of preparation preceded the gruelling rally of over 2000 miles and 300 competing cars, with sections running through the night, and difficult wintry conditions on tight alpine roads.
+Weeks of preparation preceded the gruelling rally of over 2000 kilometres and 300 competing cars, with sections running through the night, and difficult wintry conditions on tight alpine roads.

 After being flagged off the start ramp, and only a few miles down the M77 in driving snow, it became apparent there was a problem with the engine that was to blight the rest of the rally.
 Running on only three cylinders, and using a lot of oil, frequent stops all the way to the Channel were necessary.
 Friends and strangers were on hand with offers of assistance, but the worry of imminent engine failure was always present.

 The Saab continued it's journey south through rural France via Time Controls along the route at Town Halls, where the locals were out in force to watch the spectacle and cheer on the drivers.
-The competitive stages started just south of Grenoble, and then continued for several days in the mountains around Valence, before eventually leading to Monte Carlo.
+The competitive stages started just south of Grenoble, and then continued over several days in the mountains around Valence, before eventually leading to Monte Carlo.

 Donald was still in the rally, but with a sick car, they had to miss out some of the stages to stay on time, to get to Monaco, and to finish.
 Stopping every hundred miles or so to fill up with oil and change spark plugs, they made it to Monaco, but were not finished yet.
 After a few hours rest, the final stage was the famous Col de Turini, in the dark, in the mountains high above Monte Carlo - a must-do!

 But, with only a few kilometres of the fifty kilometre stage to go, disaster struck.
 An over exuberant driver got caught out on a hairpin bend, the car being saved from going over the edge by a barrier, but terminally damaging the steering and suspension in the collision.
-A cruel blow considering the car was still running, after being nursed along for over two thousand hard miles.
+A cruel blow considering the car was still running, after being nursed along for over two thousand hard kilometres.

 And the end of quite an adventure.